 Partnerships Manager: maintains strategic partnerships with brands and influencers.
 Responsible for the audience reach of launch campaigns, brand awareness, and brand alignment campaigns.

 Researcher/Data Analysts: supports all PM initiatives ensuring they’re delivered with actionable data.
-Often responsible for product data, customer interviews, case studies /customer success story research, and more.
+Often responsible for market intelligence, product data, customer interviews, case studies /customer success story research, and more.

 Marketing Strategist: supports GTM strategies, initiates campaigns, reports on success, and more.

 Of course, a SaaS product marketing team is going to look very different depending on a few things.
-The size and culture of your team will depend on:
+The size and culture of your product marketing organization will depend on:

 Whether your SaaS is Sales-led or product-led